joseph-bryan9/computer_manufacturing_company_page/README.md

 May 2020 version.

 ## Acknowledgement
-I would like to thank Lenovo for giving me the inspiration to recreate their cutting edge website (Demo purposes only.)
+I would like to thank Lenovo for giving me the inspiration to recreate their cutting edge website for demo purposes only.